buhrmi/vue-pouch/README.md

 Then, plug `pouchdb-vue` into Vue:

     Vue.use(require('pouchdb-vue'), {
       pouch: PouchDB,    // optional if `PouchDB` is available on the global object
       defaultDB: someDB  // optional, database name (string) or a PouchDB instance })

 ## Todo

-[ ] Add reactive properties that indicate a *loading* and *ready* state
+[] Forward errors (no connection, unauthorized, etc) to vue component [] Set up and tear down database syncing in pouch config options [] Reactive properties that indicate a *loading*, *ready* and *error* state